DATA-BACKED GUIDE · UPDATED JULY 2026

 - MRI almost always needs a full general anaesthetic, because the dog must stay perfectly still for a long scan, and that is a large part of the cost.

-- The scanners cost hundreds of thousands of pounds and usually sit at referral hospitals, so you are often paying for a specialist centre.
+- The scanners cost hundreds of thousands of pounds and usually sit at referral hospitals, so you are often paying for a specialist centre rather than your regular practice.

-- The bill often includes the referral consult, the anaesthetic and the scan together, so ask for a full breakdown.
+- The bill often bundles the referral consult, the anaesthetic and the scan together, so ask for a full breakdown before you agree to anything.

 What people actually paid